flutils/frontline-registry-cleaner/README.md

 [**Frontline Register Cleaner 2.0**](https://www.frontlinecleaner.com) was released in 2011 and was distributed by several retailers in the UK.

-We procured the code from a company in Ukraine, promoted it through the Internet and rarely updated it.
+We procured the code from a company in Ukraine and promoted it through the Internet.
 It has a proprietary engine based on "RegCure" (popular product at the time).

 The distribution version requires a licensing server to permit users to log in, which we've now removed.

 In 2022, we revamped the GUI and some of the backend scanning functionality to bring the product up to modern standards.
 We intend to continue to add to this functionality to embrace cloud endpoints and various other additions.

-We are also in the process of building an [**RMM** (Remote Monitoring & Management)](https://www.flcleaner.com) tool, which supersedes this.
+We are also in the process of building an RMM tool, which supersedes this.

 ---